 This is a reflection of technique (for the most part).
-Sometimes the device is damaged, but for most pipettes, the damage in micropipettes is such that they may be very precise but not accurate.
+Sometimes the device is damaged, but for the damage in micropipettes, the effect is such that they may be very precise but not accurate.
 What usually happens is a device gets damaged and does not deliver the correct amount, but this damage is not random.
 The device usually always under or over delivers the exact same amount.
 So, if off by 0.1 ml, it will very precisely always give you 0.1 ul too much, every measurement, every time.
 In other words, it will very precisely give you the same volume, but it will not be accurate.

 Assuming your technique is good, the dots should all be the same size (with in a given "volume series).
 If this is this case, your technique has good precision.
-Also, your dots should be the same size as compared to other folks.
-If this is the case, it is likely, your device is very accurate.
+Also, your dots should be the same size as compared to other replicates (the technique repeated a second or third time).
+If this is the case it is likely, your device is very accurate.
 If not, it is possible there is some issue with your pipette.
-Notify the instructor if tis appears to be the case and in later labs, we will revisit the idea of accuracy and precision as needed.
+Notify professor Wolf if this appears to be the case.
+Later labs will revisit the idea of accuracy and precision as needed / pending.

-Image of loading dye added to filter paper.
-Note size of dots and try to add your samples far enough apart to avoid overlap (note scale bar/ ruler in cm).
-The 50 ul sample were not added to this sample FYI.
+Figure A: Image of dye added to filter paper.
+Note size of dots and try to add your samples far enough apart to avoid overlap (note scale bar/ ruler demarcations in cm).
+The 50 ul sample were not added to this sample for your information.